• Art magazine

 Setting deadlines is a proven remedy for creative blockages.
 Sometimes artists consciously provoke this panic feeling by publicly announcing their work on a defined day.

 This strategy works surprisingly well.
-Similar to the fear of failure, clear appointments are extremely inspiring for the right people.
+Similar to the fear of failure, clear deadlines are highly inspiring for the right people.

-Maybe you don't want to disappoint your customers or remain reliable for a fan base that is waiting for updates.
-The reason it may be, deadlines can minimize procrastination .
+Maybe you don't want to disappoint your customers or remain reliable for a fan base waiting for updates.
+Whatever the reason, deadlines can minimize procrastination.

 If your creative work is a hobby and no job, it can be challenging to meet appointments.
 In such cases, it is advisable to commit to other people who are responsible - be it an understanding friend, a creative colleague, your spouse or an expectant fan base.